Don’t Let Breastfeeding Guilt Get You Down

-Second, they often need advice to validate that they are doing a good job and are great mothers.
+Second, new mamas often need to hear that they’re doing a good job to feel validated.
 So, in such a situation, shrugging off hurtful comments becomes next to impossible.
+You need support and that’s absolutely normal.

-Lately, we have all been bombarded with “breast is best” message to the point that we feel that if we can’t breastfeed exclusively for at least 3 years, we have failed as mothers.
+Lately, we’ve all been bombarded with this message to the point that we feel that if we can’t breastfeed exclusively for at least 3 years, we have failed as mothers.
 While the message is not a bad one and wants to promote the optimal nutrition for the baby (because let’s face it, breast milk is superior to formula in many ways), it fails to acknowledge that formula is food and not some sort of poison.
 So there should not be any shame or judgment attached to formula feeding a child.
+As long as you’re feeding your child age appropriate nutrition, they’re happy and growing – that’s all that matters!

 You will at some point in your life give your child sugar, a chicken nugget, a hot dog or some other completely unhealthy but super fun food and your child will survive.
 Say what?
 Yes, you will not be perfect and your child will be OK!
 Were your parents perfect?
 No, and you are still on this earth and doing just fine.

 So next time you go to make your baby a bottle of formula don’t feel bad.
-You are feeding your baby and doing the best that you can and that is the most important.
+You are feeding your baby and doing the best that you can – that is the most important part.
 A well fed infant is a healthy infant.

 Quote of the day: